contensis/docs-management-http/security/users-and-groups/add-group-to-group.md

 | groupId      | path           | string | GUID   | The group identifier. |
 | childGroupId | path           | string | GUID   | The child group identifier.  |

+## Remarks

+A group cannot be added as a child group of itself.

 ## Example request

 ```json